Renovating your home?

 You do not need an owner-builder certificate of consent if:

 - the total cost of work is $16,000 or less

 - the building work does not relate to domestic building work

-- a registered building practitioner has been engaged to oversee all the work
+- a registered building practitioner has been engaged and will be nominated on the building permit as responsible for the building work

 - you are carrying out the work in accordance with an emergency order, a building notice or a building order made under Part 8 of the Building Act 1993.

 An owner-builder certificate of consent is also not necessary if the owner of the property is:

 - a builder whose registration authorises the carrying out of that type of work